Sir0din/Hodlers/docs/index.md

 **Hold On Dear Life**

-This Website is oriented those who seek Financial Independence.
+This Website is oriented for those who seek Financial Independence.

 **What is Financial Independence?**